 I have only removed personal information and have left the content of the letter the same.
 I believe this letter is very valuable as it gives an example of a successful appeal should you ever be in this position.

 This letter used to be payment optional, but I’ve decided to go ahead and make it free for everyone.
-Click the button below to access it:

 I hope that everyone reading this never is in the position of having to submit an appeal, but I do believe seeing a successful appeal letter could be very beneficial, which is why I am making it available for free for anyone who wants to read it.

 If you do not feel comfortable submitting your own appeal, I would recommend checking out Cynthia Stine’s Reinstatement Services.
 They are not cheap, but she gets excellent results for her clients.

 She has also written an excellent guide on making sure you don’t get suspended in the first place.
 It is only $19.99 and covers an extensive list of processes to make sure you are doing everything you can to keep your account in good standing.
 Here is the link to the book: Suspension Prevention.